 5. Visit a spa

 A spa trip is a great way to relax you.
 Treat yourself to a massage, which can help loosen up stiff joints.
-Although the research on massage for AS is limited, some studies suggest it can help with back, neck, and shoulder pain, as well as stiffness and fatigue.
+Although the research on massage for AS is limited, suggest it can help with back, neck, and shoulder pain, as well as stiffness and fatigue.
 Make sure that your massage therapist has worked with people who have arthritis and is careful to not put too much pressure on your bones and joints.

 While you’re at the spa, take a dip in the hot tub.
 The heat will feel soothing on your sore joints.